Fill your College Details

 1. Data Science and Machine Learning

-Factorials are indispensable in data science and machine learning, particularly in tasks involving statistical models and probability distributions.
-Here’s how they are used:
+Factorials are common and helpful in data science and machine learning; especially when you are working with statistical models and probability distributions.
+They are used in two ways:

 a) Probability Calculations: